Qiskit/qiskit-addon-sqd/docs/install.rst

 Let's see how to install the package.
-The first thing to do is choose how you're going to run and install the packages.
+The first thing to do is choose how you're going to run and install the package.
 There are two primary ways to do this:

 - :ref:`Option 1`
 - :ref:`Option 2`